 - European Languages: Albanian, Bulgarian, Czech, Danish, Georgian, Modern Greek, Hungarian, Modern Irish, Norwegian, Romanian, Ukrainian, NEW FOR FALL 2014: Finnish, Icelandic, possibly Dutch

-- Asian Languages: Bangla/Bengali (Bangladesh and India), Burmese, Dari (Afghan Persian), Filipino (Philippines), Malay (Malaysia), Mongolian, Nepali, Pashto (Afghanistan and Pakistan), Thai, Tibetan, Vietnamese
+- Asian Languages: Bangla/Bengali (Bangladesh and India), Burmese, Dari (Afghan Persian), Filipino (Philippines), Khmer, Malay (Malaysia), Mongolian, Nepali, Pashto (Afghanistan and Pakistan), Sinhala, Thai, Tibetan, Vietnamese.
+Experimental for 2014-2015: Spoken Cantonese (see special admission requirements)

 - Languages of the Americas: Haitian Creole